-Proceed as described above for one-point calibration, using pH 7.01 as the first point, but do not guit calibration by pressing CAL at the end.
+Proceed as described above for one-point calibration, using pH 7.01 as the first point, but do not quit calibration by pressing CAL at the end.

-- Note The meter will automatically skip the buffer that was used for the first calibration to prevent errors. - After the first calibration point is confirmed, immerse the pH electrode with the Potential Matching Pin into the second buffer (e.a. pH 4.01) and stir aently
+Note The meter will automatically skip the buffer that was used for the first calibration to prevent errors.

+After the first calibration point is confirmed, immerse the pH electrode with the Potential Matching Pin into the second buffer (e.g. pH 4.01) and stir gently

-- Note If you are not going to perform a three-point calibration, it is recommendable to use pH 4.01 buffer if you are going to measure acid samples, or use pH 10.01 buffer for alkaline samples. - Note The electrode should be submerged approximately 4 cm $(1\frac{1}{2})$ in the solution.
-The temperature probe should be located as close as possible to the pH electrode. - Select the 2nd buffer value on the secondary display by pressing 0 or 0 (e.g.pH 4.01).
+Note If you are not going to perform a three-point calibration, it is recommendable to use pH 4.01 buffer if you are going to measure acid samples, or use pH 10.01 buffer for alkaline samples.

+Note The electrode should be submerged approximately 4 cm (11⁄2") in the solution.
+The temperature probe should be located as close as possible to the pH electrode.

+- Select the 2nd buffer value on the secondary display by pressing [] or [] (e.g.pH 4.01). - Only when the reading is stable the probe indicator " " will stop flashing (after about 30 seconds) and the "CFM" indicator will blink.